Sinterit Lisa Pro review – affordability, quality, and ease of use

 4. Recycling unused powder with the sieve

-The last step consisted in gathering all of the leftover powder to recycle it.
-Again, the touchscreen guided us, and the bottom of the powder container was lifted all the way up to the top.
+The last step consisted of gathering all of the leftover powder to recycle.
+Again, the touchscreen guided us, and the bottom of the powder container was lifted all the way to the top.
 All you have to do is sweep the powder to the overflow bin entrance.
 This step is as easy as all of the other steps and only takes a few minutes.

-We ran out of time, but during this step you are also supposed to add a certain quantity of Sinterit’s FRESH powder to the material in order to be able to reuse it.
+We ran out of time, but during this step, you are also supposed to add a certain quantity of Sinterit’s FRESH powder to the material to be able to reuse it.
 The printer’s touchscreen indicates how many grams you need to add to the leftover powder from your print.
-It corresponds to around 30% of the total quantity of material (Sinterit’s R&D team are working to bring that percentage down).
+It corresponds to around 30% of the total quantity of material (Sinterit’s R&D team is working to bring that percentage down).

 Final thoughts on the whole process